WW2 ARP (Air Raid Precautions) & CD (Civil Defence) Buttons

 Metal and Black Plastic CD (Civil Defence) Buttons

 Metal ARP and CD buttons were also used on the greatcoats issued to men and women.
-It would appear that the clothing manufacturers added either ARP or CD buttons depending on what was in their stockroom or was available to buy (hence uniforms having variations in the buttons).
+It would appear that the clothing manufacturers added either ARP or CD buttons depending on what was in their stockroom or were available to purchase (hence uniforms having variations in the buttons).
 There is evidence that some greatcoats also had black plastic CD and crown buttons applied.

-This design was re-used in the post-war Civil Defence Corps.
+Black plastic buttons were issued on uniforms of the post-war Civil Defence Corps.
 I am currently unsure if there is a method of discerning any difference between the two periods (I doubt there would be).
-Some design changes to the way the crown is represented may point to a way of telling the difference, but I have seen hundreds of black plastic CD-marked buttons and they all appear similar.
+Some design changes to the way the crown is represented may point to a way of telling the difference, but I have seen hundreds of black plastic CD-marked buttons and they all appear identical.

 Metal ARP and CD buttons were also used on the greatcoats issued to men and women.
-It would appear that the clothing manufacturers added either ARP or CD buttons depending on what was in their stockroom or was available to buy (hence uniforms having variations in the buttons).
+It would appear that the clothing manufacturers added either ARP or CD buttons depending on what was in their stockroom or were available to purchase (hence uniforms having variations in the buttons).
 There is evidence that some greatcoats also had black plastic CD and crown buttons applied.

-This design was re-used in the post-war Civil Defence Corps.
+Black plastic buttons were issued on uniforms of the post-war Civil Defence Corps.
 I am currently unsure if there is a method of discerning any difference between the two periods (I doubt there would be).
-Some design changes to the way the crown is represented may point to a way of telling the difference, but I have seen hundreds of black plastic CD-marked buttons and they all appear similar.
+Some design changes to the way the crown is represented may point to a way of telling the difference, but I have seen hundreds of black plastic CD-marked buttons and they all appear identical.